siyuh/he-siyu.github.io/_pages/about.md

 **NEWS**

 2022
 * I presented starfysh model at FOSBE2022
-* I attened NEBEC with a poster presentation
+* I attended NEBEC with a poster presentation
-*
+* I attended SFB/JSB Hawaii Joint Symposium with a poster presentation

 2021
-* I passed my thesis proposal
+* Oct: I passed my thesis proposal!
-* I awarded Baxter Young Investigator Awards
+* Awarded Baxter Young Investigator Awards
-* I awarded Sigma Xi Grants-in-Aid of Research Award
+* Awarded Sigma Xi Grants-in-Aid of Research Award
-* I awarded CML2021 Workshop on Computational Biology Fellowship
+* Awarded ICML2021 Workshop on Computational Biology Fellowship
 * The paper accepted at Workshop on Computational Biology at ICML
-* I was teaching assistant in the class "Introduction to functional genomics"
+* TA in the class "Introduction to functional genomics"

 2020
-//
 * The paper accepted at Workshop on Computational Biology at ICML

+2019
+* Attended EGSC PhD Symposium, 2019
+* TA BMENE4530 Drug and gene delivery,  2019 Fall

+2018
+* 08-30 Started my phd